 Although current educational systems are mostly focused on presenting information in an auditory manner, children don’t all learn best like that.
 There has been a lot of progress from Victorian times.
 Our children are no longer sitting in wooden benches facing a blackboard.
 There is a lot more interaction and room for creativity in the classroom.
 It is therefore much easier to integrate most of these learning styles into teaching.
 However, it is not so easy to do this for a whole class when the learners can also be so diverse.
 Therefore it is a good idea for parents to be aware of this, get to know their children and support them at home.

 However, there are many variations of learning styles, elements of learning styles and how to support each best.
 You can narrow all styles down to the 3 basics or Barbe & Colleagues’ VAK styles:

-Furthermore, to expand on these, the VARK learning styles have gained a lot of support and can be even more helpful.
+The VARK learning styles have gained a lot of support:

 These styles are also not exclusive overlap in different ways to show combinations of these learning styles.

 To find out what your or your child’s predominant learning style is, have a look at the VARK website and complete the easy questionnaire.
 However, for further guidance see if the VARK strategies could help your child enjoy learning more.
 You will also find separate strategies for each learning style.